tremor-rs/tremor-language-server/README.md

 let g:ale_sign_error = '✗✗'
 ```

-For more ale setup and vim configuration, see:
+For more ale setup and vim configuration:

 https://github.com/anupdhml/dotfiles/blob/virtualbox_new/data/.vimrc

 If you prefer not to use ale, these vim plugins should also work well as the server client: